MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

 ### Set up Key Vault Connection in Purview

 >[!NOTE]
-For this step, you will need to log into the Azure Portal using a bastion host Virtual Machine.
+For this step, you will need to log into the Azure portal using a bastion host Virtual Machine.

 The next step is for us to link Purview with the Key Vault.
 To do this, follow the steps below